Monday, November 2, 2020

 Fiddlebugs

 Description: The colloquial term "fiddlebug" refers to wide variety of related insect species, all of which are flightless beetles varying in size from 1-2" in length.
 The name stems from the sounds they produce by sawing their mid-limbs over their modified wing cases, which sport elaborate convolutions and hollows that serve as natural amplifiers.
-Much like cicadas, the insects produce sounds that are shockingly loud for their small size, but they produce a sound that resembles that of various stringed instruments ranging from fiddles to lutes to violas.
+Much like cicadas, the insects produce noises that are shockingly loud for their small size, but they produce a sound that resembles that of various stringed instruments ranging from fiddles to lutes to violas.
 The beetles' tunes vary from species to species, and change based on a wide variety of poorly understood factors.
 Weather, lighting, odors, available food, the number and type of other beetles within earshot, and the presence of predators all influence what is played from moment to moment.

 Fiddlebugs are found mostly in temperate areas, and are short-lived creatures that are most active during the summer months.
 They lay eggs by the hundreds in late fall and die off thereafter, with a new generation hatching out the next spring.